PKU-Alignment/omnisafe/docs/source/start/usage.rst

         <script async id="asciicast-gg6edB7OWiFENACpQzpfgFRx6" src="https://asciinema.org/a/gg6edB7OWiFENACpQzpfgFRx6.js"></script>

 .. hint::
-    The above command will run a benchmark with 2 CPU cores.
-The configuration file ``benchmark_config.yaml`` is in the ``saved_source`` directory.
+    The above command will run a benchmark with 2 CPU threads.
+The configuration file `benchmark_config.yaml <https://github.com/PKU-MARL/omnisafe/blob/main/tests/saved_source/benchmark_config.yaml>`_ is in the `saved_source <https://github.com/PKU-MARL/omnisafe/tree/main/tests/saved_source>`_ directory.
 We have provided an example showing the file layer of the configuration file.
 You can customize the configuration of the benchmark in this file.

 Run Evaluation
 --------------